honeybadger26/ts/README.md

     2. Select item(s)
     3. Then take focus to a different grid with all items from Step 2 (like the lower grid in existing Timesheet)
     4. One-by-one for each item, user can enter hours
-    5. Confirmation dialog showing date + all items /w hours entered & 'Save' button & a 'Back' / 'Amend' button (Take back to Step 4, retain the data initially entered etc.)
+    5. Make the user confirm their entry (date + all items /w hours) & option to 'Save' & option to 'Back' / 'Amend' (Take back to Step 4, retain the data initially entered etc.)